mikalai-hryb/notes/kubernetes.md

 <summary><b>What is Headless Service?</b></summary>

-It's used when when you don't need load-balancing and a single Service IP (for example, StatefulSet)
+It's used when when you don't need load-balancing and a single Service IP (for example, StatefulSet) It is useful when you need clients to interact with the pods directly instead of routing traffic through a single IP or load balancer.

 To get a Headless Service you need to set `.spec.clusterIP: None` and the `.spec.type` to `ClusterIP`.